Gold Mountain, California

 Gold Mountain is an unincorporated community in Plumas County, California.
 Gold Mountain sits at an elevation of 5341 ft.
-The 2010 United States census reported Gold Mountain's population was 80.
+The 2020 United States census reported Gold Mountain's population was 73.
 For statistical purposes, the United States Census Bureau has defined Gold Mountain as a census-designated place (CDP).

 Geography

 According to the United States Census Bureau, the CDP covers an area of 6.1 square miles (15.8 km^{2}), all of it land.
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 Demographics

+Gold Mountain first appeared as a census designated place in the 2010 U.S. census formed from parts of Iron Horse and Valley Ranch CDPs and additional area.